yoember/yoember.github.io/index.md

 ### Add Delete, Edit button and Edit route

-#### Upgrading library list view to grid view
+#### Upgrading the library list view to a grid view

 Let's upgrade our `app/templates/libraries/index.hbs` to show a nice grid layout.
-We have to add a little tweak to our stylesheet as well.
-You can see, there are two buttons in `panel-footer`.
-First button is a link to Edit screen, the second is a Delete button with an action.
-We send `library` as a param with that action call.
+We have to tweak our stylesheet a little bit as well.
+You can see below that there are two buttons in `panel-footer`.
+The first button is a link to the Edit screen, and the second is a Delete button with the action `deleteLibrary`.
+We send `library` as a parameter to that action.

 ``` handlebars
 <!-- app/templates/libraries/index.hbs -->